awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

    + **Upgrade now**
    + **Upgrade at next window**
 **Note**
 If you choose **Upgrade at next window** and later want to delay the update, you can choose **Defer upgrade**\.
 You can't defer a maintenance action if it has already started\.
+To cancel a maintenance action, modify the DB instance and disable **Auto minor version upgrade**\.

 ### AWS CLI<a name="USER_UpgradeDBInstance.OSUpgrades.CLI"></a>